 This technical report is to conform to National Instrument 43-101 standards.
-Terms of engagement and a fee schedule are in a letter from GAHA to Creso dated September 30, 2011
+A revision of this technical report has been completed and presented here pursuant to letter issued by the TSX Venture Exchange detailing deficiencies in the report.
+Terms of engagement and a fee schedule are in a letter from GAHA to Creso dated September 30, 2011.

-Prior to this assignment GAHA has co-authored a technical report on the Shining Tree Project, dated March 23, 2010 for Willowstar Capital Inc., a predecessor corporation.
+Prior to this assignment GAHA has co-authored a technical report on the Shining Tree Project, dated March 23, 2010 for Willowstar Capital Inc. (a related corporation), (Harron and White, 2010).

-GAHA has conducted many site visits in the Shining Tree area in past 10 years, including the area of the subject properties.
+GAHA has conducted many site visits in the Shining Tree area in the past 10 years, including the area of the subject properties.
 GAHA has managed exploration programs on neighbouring properties owned by competitors in the past.
 The objective of the site visits was to assess the mineral potential of various properties including the subject properties.
-The latest visit to the area of the Shining Tree

-Project was on October 5, 2011, at which time salient features of the project were reviewed.
+The latest visit to the area of the Shining Tree Project was on October 5, 2011, at which time salient features of the project were reviewed.

-The information herein is derived from a review of documents listed in the Section 21.0, private files maintained by GAHA and Creso, and news releases issued by the Corporation.
+The information herein is derived from a review of documents listed in the Section 27.0, private files maintained by GAHA and Creso, and news releases issued by the Corporation.